mvdh7/PyCO2SYS/docs/validate.md

 Under the fairly typical open-ocean conditions used for these tests (for specifics, see the `compare_MATLAB_v2_0_5` scripts [on Github](https://github.com/mvdh7/PyCO2SYS/tree/master/compare)), the maximum absolute differences between the Revelle factor under input and output conditions respectively were 0.09 and 0.11, which are almost 1% of the average calculated Revelle factor of ~12.
 While probably negligible in most real-world applications, these are too big to be acceptable from a software perspective.

 !!! failure "Inconsistency between PyCO2SYS and CO2SYS-MATLAB"
-    * The Revelle factor is different in PyCO2SYS compared with CO2SYS v2.0.5 for MATLAB.
+    * The Revelle factor is about 1% different in PyCO2SYS compared with CO2SYS v2.0.5 for MATLAB.
+    * We understand why.
-    * We understand why, and conclude that the PyCO2SYS calculation is more accurate.
+    * The PyCO2SYS calculation is more accurate.
     * The difference is probably too small to matter for most real-world applications of the Revelle factor.

 There are three separate reasons for the difference, the first two of which could be considered as errors in CO2SYS for MATLAB: